All New Known DLC Pokemon for Pokemon Scarlet and Violet - Prima Games

 Give me this fuzzy turtle ASAP

 For all you fans of Pokemon Scarlet and Violet, there’s good news!
-Five new Pokemon have been revealed, which will be catchable in Pokemon Scarlet and Violet’s newest DLC: The Hidden Treasure of Area Zero.
+We’ve got a peek at the new Pokemon that will be catchable in Pokemon Scarlet and Violet’s newest DLC: The Hidden Treasure of Area Zero.
 Here are all the new known DLC Pokemon for Pokemon Scarlet and Violet.

 All New Known DLC Pokemon for Pokemon Scarlet and Violet